anarcat/terms-benchmarks/README.md

 All the latency tests were performed on Debian 9 (stretch) in a Xmonad or i3 session.

+Like Fatin, I ignored load in the tests but Luu actually added load as a test component, doing a series of test with, and another without load.
+I don't know if that's really useful: while his tests show that load impact terminals differently, I am not sure this is caused by the terminals themselves as much as the actual load used:

+> The loaded measurements were done while compiling Rust (as before,
+> with full battery and running off of A/C power, and in order to make
+> the measurements reproducible, each measurement started 15s after a
+> clean build of Rust after downloading all dependencies, with enough
+> time between runs to avoid thermal throttling interference across
+> runs).

+Compiling rust, while maybe deterministic, certainly creates a variable load during the test period, so the test bed is not as uniform as (say) a busy loop.
+So I haven't tried reproducing those results.

 ### Reroll

 This is a rerun of the latency test, in a clean Debian 9 profile.